theposch/mainstream/docs/README.md

 - Contributor tooltip showing who has posted to the stream

 ### Assets
 Uploaded designs and images organized by streams.
-Supports likes, comments, and deletion by owner.
+Supports likes, comments, view tracking ("Seen by X people" with hover tooltip), and deletion by owner.

 ### Search
 Real-time search across assets, users, and streams with auto-suggest and accurate total counts.